 - You must be flexible in terms of location.
-We prioritize projects that are willing to present in each of the three park district regions: North, Central, and South.
-Partners must be able to provide their own transportation for all equipment, performers, and staff.
+We prioritize projects that are willing to present in each of the three park district regions: North, Central and South.
+Partners must be able provide their own transportation for all equipment, performers and staff.

 - You must be flexible in terms of scheduling.
 Events may happen seven days a week, mostly in the evening, though we welcome proposals that engage park spaces anytime that parks are open.
-Please note that field houses are currently operating on a limited schedule during the week, and many are closed on the weekend.
+Please note that Fieldhouse access is varied throughout the week and often limited on weekends.

 - You must be flexible in terms of amenities.
-Even in pre-COVID times, park amenities for performances and events varied widely based on location, event time, and even season.
-COVID restrictions place significant limitations on our ability to provide certain amenities, including but not limited to stages, generators, restroom access, and support staff.
+Park amenities for performances and events vary widely based on location, event time and event season.
 If certain elements or amenities are critical to the success of your program, please be sure to include the cost of their acquisition in your budget and planning.

-- You must communicate regularly with your Park District liaison, and complete all paperwork and contracting promptly, correctly, and in a timely fashion.
-If selected, you must confirm a performance schedule by mid-March 2021, complete contracting well in advance of beginning your performance/event series, and submit an invoice in order to receive payment.
+- You must communicate regularly with your Park District liaison and complete all paperwork including contracts, schedules and invoices by assigned deadlines.
+If selected, you must confirm a performance schedule by mid-March 2022.

 - We strongly recommend both organizations and individual artists have $1 million general liability insurance naming the Chicago Park District an additional insured for all events.
-You may be required to provide proof of insurance.
+Organizations will be required to provide a certificate of insurance.

 - Night Out in the Parks artists/partners may be subject to fingerprint clearance/background check as part of the contracting process, depending on the scope of their project.

-The Chicago Park District will accept submissions for the 2021 Night Out in the Park season from Friday, November 6, 2020, to Friday, December 11, 2020.
-All submitted proposals will be evaluated by a review committee with representation from across the Park District, as well as community partners and arts administrators from within the parks and our sister agencies.
-A final program of official selections will be featured between May and December 2021, as part of the 2021 Night Out in the Parks season.
+The Chicago Park District will accept submissions for the 2022 Night Out in the Park season from Monday, November 1 to Wednesday, December 8, 2021.
+All submitted proposals will be evaluated by a review committee composed of city-wide Park District representatives, community partners and arts administrators from sister agencies.

 The following criteria will be weighed heavily when evaluating proposals: